On June 26th, 2015, the nation was stunned as the United States Supreme Court ruled

 to same-sex marriage, but nothing is set in stone.
 If you are in a same-sex

 relationship and have questions about your newfound rights due to the

 Supreme Court's ruling, please

 contact Hutchinson Law right away.
-Our team of Jacksonville divorce and family law attorneys
+Our team of

-can start to help you with a
+Jacksonville divorce attorneys can start to help you with a

 no-cost, no-obligation case evaluation.